 Q. Will I have to continue wearing a mask after I get the vaccine?

-A. Yes.
-We should all continue wearing face masks, washing our hands, and social distancing until enough vaccine is in the community, until we know how long a vaccine will protect us, and until we have slowed the spread.
+Yes.
+We should all continue wearing face masks, washing our hands, and physical distancing until enough vaccine is in the community, until we know how long a vaccine will protect us, and until we have slowed the spread.

 Q. If I have had COVID-19 should I get the vaccine?

-A. Yes.
-Even if you suspect or know that you had COVID-19, it is still recommended that you et vaccinated when you are eligible.
+Yes.
+Even if you suspect or know that you had COVID-19, it is still recommended that you get vaccinated.

 In addition to protecting yourself, getting vaccinated will help decrease the spread of COVID-19.
 It can protect people around you, particularly people who are at greater risk for getting very sick from COVID-19 because of their age, health issues or other factors.
 Vaccination also prevents new variants from developing.